Wattful/Advanced-TF2-Trading/config/README.md

 It will never make a listing for greater than maxRatio times the item's community price.
 If there are no other sell listings for the item, it will set the price to defaultRatio times the its community price.

-For example, if the calculated average if 20 keys, and overcutRatio is 0.05, then the item will be bought at 21 keys.
+For example, if the calculated average is 20 keys, and overcutRatio is 0.05, then the item will be bought at 21 keys.

 ## acceptabilityFunction
 Determines which unusual items the bot will make a buy listing for.